Posts

 Image

 Mental Paralysis is widely thought to be a dead card.
 It's hard to find anyone who has ever used it.
 This is the essence of bad hero design.
 Useless cards.
 Looking at Marvel CDB, one reviewer had 40 playthroughs with Phoenix, and zero uses of Mental Paralysis.
 We need another home rule.
 Restrained needs some love, but I like how Unleashed affects her cards, so I'm doing that with the home rule.
 Attach to an enemy, treat an enemy's attachment as blank.
-If you have the Unleashed trait, discard Mental Paralysis ==> discard an enemy attachment / weapon, and confuse that enemy.
+Forced Response: at the end of the round, remove one counter from the Phoenix Force or discard Mental Paralysis.
+Unleashed: discard Mental Paralysis, discard the enemy attachment ==> confuse that enemy.
 Is this too powerful?
 Well, it depends on the villain.
-Ronan's weapon comes to mind, but it d epends on the attachment.
-The key here is that attachments are hard to get rid of.
-They often require you to spend 2-3 specific resources (this is also 3 total resources, but you can spend any 3).
-This can blank an attachment which can't be discarded ...
+Permanent attachments like the Infinity Gauntlet cannot be discarded, but it would be cool to be able to blank them for a round or two.
+The key here is that attachments are hard to get rid of. ...